fabriziotappero/learn_to_drive_cpp/README.md

  - How to structure a series of C++ classes and functions so that you can integrate a well established software tool (in this case the Game Engine tool) in your own development.
 This is a particular important skill since a lot of coding that you end up doing is via the use of tools, API or software that others have built.
  - How to implement from scratch an AI in C++.
-Learn the ins and outs of reinforced learning and the importance of input data.
+Learn the ins and outs of reinforced learning and the importance of input data (not implemented yet).
  - How to deal with C++ Standard Library tools instead of writing up your own.